awsdocs/amazon-workspaces-administration-guide/doc_source/update-custom-bundle.md

 # Update a Custom WorkSpaces Bundle<a name="update-custom-bundle"></a>

-You can update an existing custom WorkSpaces bundle by modifying a WorkSpace based on the bundle, creating an image from the WorkSpace, and updating the bundle with the new image\.
-You can launch new WorkSpaces using the updated bundle\.
-To update existing WorkSpaces that are based on the bundle, rebuild the WorkSpace\.
+You can update an existing custom WorkSpaces bundle by modifying a WorkSpace that is based on the bundle, creating an image from the WorkSpace, and updating the bundle with the new image\.
+You can then launch new WorkSpaces using the updated bundle\.
+To update existing WorkSpaces that are based on the bundle, rebuild the WorkSpaces\.

 **To update a bundle**

-1. Connect to a WorkSpace that is based on the bundle and make any changes\.
+1. Connect to a WorkSpace that is based on the bundle and make the changes that you want\.
 For example, you can apply the latest operating system and application patches and install additional applications\.

-   Alternatively, you can create a WorkSpace with the same base software package \(Plus or Standard\) as the image used to create the bundle and make changes\.
+   Alternatively, you can create a new WorkSpace with the same base software package \(Plus or Standard\) as the image used to create the bundle, and make changes\.

+1. If you are still connected to the WorkSpace, disconnect\.

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.